jhelvy/formr4conjoint/README.md

 1) Row 2 is called "doePath", and waaaaaay over on the right-most column called "value" I've input the path to the `doe.csv` file in quotes (you can also upload this file to formr inside a survey run, but for now I'm just linking to the file on GitHub).
 This path gets stored as a character value with the variable name `doePath`.
 2) Row 3 is called "maxResp", and you'll see in the "value" column I've written some code to compute the maximum respondent ID number, which gets stored as a variable called `maxResp`.
 Note that I'm calling the "doePath" variable here to read in the `doe.csv` file. **Important**: Here you just put the direct R code - no need to add the RMarkdown ````{r}` syntax.
 3) Finally, I get the current respondentID by using `.formr$nr_of_participants + 1` (`+1` because the first one starts at zero).
 Note that I have a conditional statement here because if the current respondent number goes beyond the maximum number of respondents in my DOE I'll get an error later.
 So I use the mod operator (`%%`) to make sure that the respondentID starts over again at 1.

 Note that I also created a row called "imagePath" that stores the path to the images I'll use later.

 # Conjoint choice questions

-Now that I've got my `respondentID` variable, I can use it to filter out the full DOE to only show the choice questions for that respondent.
+Now that I've got my `respondentID` variable, I can use it to filter out the full DOE to only show the choice questions for that respondent (Note: I'm using the `data.table` package to do manage the doe here).
 In row 10, I have my first conjoint question called "cbc1".
 In the "type" column I have "mc" (for multiple choice), and then in the "label" column I use a RMarkdown code chunk to filter out the choice alternatives.
 Note that I also compute the paths to the images associated with each alterantive in this chunk:

 ````markdown
 ```{r message=FALSE}